Illustrator CS5 One-on-One: Advanced

 - Using transparency, blend modes, and opacity masks

-Hi!
-I'm Deke McClelland.
-Hello and welcome to Illustrator CS5 One-on-One Advanced, the second installment in my cradle-to- grave, everything you need to know series on Adobe Illustrator, and it's all new.
+- Hi, I'm Deke McClelland.
+Hello, and welcome to Illustrator CS5 One-On-One Advanced, the second installment in my cradle-to-grave, everything-you-need-to-know series on Adobe Illustrator.
+And, it's all new.
 Every single bit of it.
-If you enjoyed the exhaustive fundamentals portion of this series, and I hope you did, then you're going to like this course even better.
-First of all it's shorter, 95 movies shorter to be exact.
-It's like a novella; you are going to fly through it.
+If you enjoyed the exhaustive fundamentals portion of the series, and I hope you did, then you're gonna like this course even better.
+First of all, it's shorter.
+95 movies shorter, to be exact.
+It's like a novella; you're gonna fly through it.
 Second, this is where Illustrator really comes alive.

-In Chapter 13, Live Trace, we build a real world project from sketch to execution.
-Then I show you how to use gradients to turn a basic line drawing into a teaming, dare I say lustrous, illustration.
-If the Gradient tool doesn't do it for you, you can create custom gradients and path sequences using Blends and Masks.
-In Chapter 16, I show you how to build a mind-bending M.C.
-Escher effect using Tile Patterns.
-Then we create a Celtic knot that weaves in and out of itself with Live Paint.
+In chapter 13, live trace, we build a real-world project from sketch to execution.
+Then I show you how to use gradients to turn a basic line drawing into a teeming, dare I say, lustrous, illustration.
+If the gradient tool doesn't do it for you, you can create custom gradients in path sequences, using blends and masks.
+In chapter 16, I show you how to build a mind-bending M.C.
+Escher effect using tile patterns.
+Then we create a Celtic knot that weaves in and out of itself with live paint.

 If you're interested in advanced type effects and recoloring your artwork with the help of automated color harmonies, which you are, spend some time with chapters 18 and 19.
 I devote an entire chapter to combining the powers of Illustrator and Photoshop to do things neither program can do on its own, and I wrap things up with a look at transparency, blend modes, and opacity masks.
 These first few movies are set up so you and I are on the same page.
 If you already performed these steps back in the fundamentals course, you can skip to chapter 13, and get started on live trace.

 And now, go ahead and brace yourself to learn.